 where colons denote normal ordering.
-We stress that the field $\varphi (z)$ does not enter in the definition \eqref{stress tensor CCFT} of $T(z)$ and should be considered as an independent datum belonging to the Liouville subsector of the radiative phase space.
+The field $\varphi (z)$ does not enter in the definition \eqref{stress tensor CCFT} of $T(z)$ and should be considered as an independent datum belonging to the Liouville subsector of the radiative phase space.
 Under conformal transformation, the anomalous transformation law \eqref{transform phi} implies

-which precisely matches the expected transformation for a logarithmic partner \eqref{eq:lcft12} with $h=2$.
-The $SL(2,\mathbb{C})$ Ward identities therefore automatically imply two-point correlation functions of the form \eqref{Ward id logCFT}.
+which matches the expected transformation for a logarithmic partner \eqref{eq:lcft12} with $h=2$.
+The $SL(2,\mathbb{C})$ Ward identities, therefore, automatically imply two-point correlation functions of the form \eqref{Ward id logCFT}.

 We now derive this log CFT structure from a limiting procedure like the one discussed in Section \ref{sec:LogCFT}.
-This allows us to deduce some properties of the Liouville field and compute the two-point functions explicitly.
-As mentioned below \eqref{subleading soft news}, the integral over $u$ involved in the definition of the celestial stress tensor is divergent, which necessitates an IR cut-off $\Lambda \sim \sqrt{G} e^{\frac{1}{\epsilon}}$ to regulate it.
-It is therefore natural to choose $\epsilon$ as a parameter for the limiting process, and the CCFT will be strictly speaking defined only in the IR limit $\epsilon \to 0$.
+This allows deducing some properties of the Liouville field and computing the two-point functions explicitly.
+As mentioned below \eqref{subleading soft news}, the integral over $u$ involved in the definition of the celestial stress tensor is divergent, which necessitates an IR cut-off $\Lambda \sim \sqrt{G} e^{\frac{1}{\epsilon}}$ as regulator.
+It is, therefore, natural to choose $\epsilon$ as a parameter for the limiting process, and the CCFT will be defined in the IR limit $\epsilon \to 0$.
 For instance, the result of the vanishing central charge might receive corrections $\mathcal{O}(\epsilon)$ at finite cut-off,

-Determining the precise value of $b$, which encodes the potential leading IR-finite correction to the CCFT central charge, is an interesting question that we leave for future investigations.
+Determining the precise value of $b$, which encodes the potential leading IR-finite correction to the CCFT central charge, is an intriguing question for future investigations.